 | Virgin Atlantic | Flying Club | Buy Virgin Atlantic Flying Club Points in increments of 1,000.
 Purchase up to 200,000 points not including promotional bonuses per transaction and calendar year. | Buy Virgin Flying Club Points |

-Note: Some airlines allow “top-off” miles during checkout when booking an award.
-That’s different from buying miles outright and is not included in the list above.
+Note: Some airlines allow “top-off” miles to be purchased at checkout when booking an award.
+That’s different from buying miles outright and isn’t included in the table above.

 How Do You Know If You’re Getting a Good Deal?

 The core metric is cost per mile (or point).
-To determine whether or not you’re getting a good deal, you’ll want to compare your cost per mile or point to a realistic valuation.
+To know whether a purchase is worth it, you’ll want to compare your cost per mile against a realistic valuation.

-Generally, buying airline miles or points isn’t a great deal outside of promotions.
-To evaluate an offer, start by calculating the cost per mile or point.
+Outside of promotions, buying airline miles or points is rarely a great deal.
+To evaluate any offer, start by calculating your true cost per mile or point.

 Cost per mile = Total cost ÷ Total miles received (including any bonus miles)

-As an example, let’s consider one a LifeMiles promotion that offered a 150% bonus (and in some cases, a 160% bonus) on purchased miles.
+As an example, consider a past LifeMiles promotion that offered a 150% bonus (and in some cases, a 160% bonus) on purchased miles.
 To qualify for the 150% bonus, you needed to buy at least 21,000 LifeMiles.

-According to AwardWallet’s latest valuations, based on actual award travel bookings, LifeMiles are valued at 2.91 cents per mile.
-In this scenario, buying during the promotion could be reasonable because the purchase cost is well below the typical redemption value.
+According to AwardWallet’s latest valuations, which are based on real award travel bookings, LifeMiles are worth approximately 2.91 cents per mile.
+In this scenario, buying during the promotion could be reasonable because the cost per mile is well below the typical redemption value.

-In that case, even with a discount, it usually wouldn’t make sense to buy AAdvantage miles.
+In that case, even with a discount built into the promotional pricing, it usually wouldn’t make sense to buy AAdvantage miles outright.

 Current Miles and Points Promotions

-If you’re going to buy miles, promotions are where the math can start to work.
+If you’re going to buy miles, promotions are where the math can actually start to work.

-Here are some current promotions in which you’ll receive bonus miles or points:
+Here are some current promotions in which you’ll receive bonus miles or points on purchases:

 | Program | Promotion | End Date | Link to Promotion |